Author + information

 - Runlin Gao, MD, PhD,†,

-- Efficacy and Safety of Qili Qiangxin Capsules for Chronic Heart Failure Study Group
+- for the Efficacy and Safety of Qili Qiangxin Capsules for Chronic Heart Failure Study Group

 - ∗First Affiliated Hospital of Nanjing Medical University, Nanjing, People's Republic of China